sikar/CodingChallange_MatchQ2A/README.md

 ## Development

+# Not in Use now.
 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+# Not in Use now.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

+# Not in Use now.
 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/matchQ2A.